-Fortunately, with presbyopia correction, it is possible to treat this condition and improve your vision.
+Fortunately, with Presbyopia Correction Treatment, it is possible to correct this condition and improve your vision.

-If you notice any of these symptoms if you are over 40 years of age, it is quite likely that you suffer from presbyopia.
+If you notice any of these symptoms if you are over forty years of age, it is quite likely that you suffer from Presbyopia.

-Various surgical options for presbyopia correction & repair are available nowadays.
-Here's a brief look at them:
+Various surgical options for presbyopia correction & repair are available.

-Disadvantage of LASIK for Presbyopia : Once you understand the causes of presbyopia, you will begin to understand that it is only a temporary solution.
-A few years after the LASIK operation, the patient may find their vision deteriorating again due to the ageing of their eyes.
-Their option then would be to put on glasses again, or go for LASIK again.
+Once you understand the causes of Presbyopia, you will begin to understand that it is only a temporary solution.
+A few years after the LASIK operation, the patient may find their vision deteriorating again due to the natural ageing of their eyes.

 Refractive Cataract Surgery is the term used to describe modern cataract surgery where the goal is to reduce a person's need for corrective eyeglasses after cataracts are removed.